ECB keeps handbrake on as bond buys hit 8 billion euros

-FRANKFURT The European Central Bank showed no sign on Monday of bowing to fierce political pressure to ramp up its purchases of troubled euro zone governments' bonds, with data showing it restricted its spending to 8 billion euros last week.
+FRANKFURT The European Central Bank showed no sign on Monday of bowing to fierce political pressure to ramp up its purchases of troubled euro zone governments' bonds, with data showing it restricted its spending to 8 billion euros (6.9 billion pounds) last week.

 Its latest purchases take the total spent under the controversial programme started in May 2010 to 194.5 billion euros (for full details click).